MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 1. Open a PowerShell console as Administrator.

-2. Enter the following command:
+2. Run the following command:

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All